kxuxin/GGC-STaRS.github.io/stars2021/_posts/2021-03-09-rubrics-feedback-posters.md

 | 2 | Reseach Topic or Problem  may or may not pertain to SST STEM domains. <br>Design and methodology is demonstrated. <br> Below average execution is demonstrate. <br> Acceptable presentation |
 | 1 | Reseach Topic or Problem does not pertain to SST STEM domains.<br> Limited design or execution <br> Poor presentation |

-- Video should be shorter than 10 minutes